 Belinda Rowe has worked across a number of global companies in marketing, communications, digital and media in C-Level leadership roles, including with O2 Telefonica, Publicis Media, Zenith and Mojo.
-Belinda is currently a non-executive director at ASX-listed companies, HT&E Ltd, Temple & Webster Group and 3P Learning Ltd where she holds positions as Chair Nomination & Remuneration for Temple & Webster and 3PL.
-Belinda is a director of Soprano Design and a member of its Audit & Risk Committee.
+Belinda is currently a non-executive director at ASX-listed companies, ARN Media Ltd, Temple & Webster Group and 3P Learning Ltd where she holds positions as Chair Nomination & Remuneration for Temple & Webster and 3PL.
+Belinda is a non-executive director of NZX listed Sky NZ and is a member of People & Performance Committee.
 She also chairs the NSW Advisory Committee of SecondBite, a national food rescue organisation in Australia.
 Belinda was appointed as a Director on 23 September 2021.